Intelligent-Instruments-Lab/iil.is/src/routes/news/icelandic-news.md

   import CaptionedImage from "../../components/Images/CaptionedImage.svelte"
 </script>

-Primary Investigator Thor Magnusson, has been asked on several occasions to present the Intelligen Instruments project in the Icelandic media.
-These are some of our favourite moments, but note that all of the interviews are in Icelandic.
+Primary Investigator Thor Magnusson, has been asked on several occasions to present the Intelligent Instruments project in the Icelandic media.
+These are some of our favourite moments, note that all of the interviews are in Icelandic.

 <h2>An Article in Þræðir</h2>